okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 * You must have either the super admin or the app and org admin [roles](https://help.okta.com/okta_help.htm?type=oie&id=ext-administrators-admin-comparison) assigned to you.
 * Use your company domain email as your username for your Okta admin account (submissions from a personal email account aren't reviewed).

 > **Note:** The app admin role enables you to view and edit details in the OIN Wizard.
-For testing in the OIN Wizard, you must have both the app admin role and the org admin role assigned to you.
-The super admin role gives you access to all functionality in the OIN Wizard.
+To test in the OIN Wizard, if you don't have the super admin role, then you must have both the app admin and the org admin roles assigned to you.

 ### OIN Wizard test requirements